iconindicators/appindicators/DEVELOPERS.md

 ## Build an Indicator's Wheel

-To build a wheel for `indicatortest` from the root of the source tree:
+To build a wheel for `indicatortest`, at the root of the source tree:

 ```
     python3 -m tools.build_wheel indicatortest